Gibeon (ancient city): Iron Age I

-Iron Age
+Iron Age II

+Kingdom of Yehuda

+In Iron Age II, another tunnel of 93 steps was constructed to a better water source below the city starting from a point near the pool.
+A second access point to this source from the base of the hill is still in use today.

 Gibeon flourished during the late Iron Age II, when the city had large fortifications, a large wine industry and an advanced water system.
 To the east of the tell, a lavish cemetery of the same period was discovered.